refactoredjello/pyredis/README.md

 **Test the server**

 Install the redis-cli and run `redis-cli PING`.
 You should get a response `PONG`.
-Currently, supports GET, SET, ECHO, and PING commands.